 How Long Does a Melatonin Hangover Last?

 If you’re experiencing a melatonin hangover, you might be asking yourself – how long is this going to last?
 Individual factors, like the time of supplementation, personal metabolism, and even genetics, all impact the possibility and length of a Melatonin hangover.
-Melatonin usually begins to kick in 30 minutes to 1 hour after consumption and may stay in the body for 4-8 hours.
+Melatonin supplementation usually begins to kick in 30 minutes to 1 hour after consumption and may stay in the body for 4-8 hours.
 However, the use of extended-release formulas or higher doses may cause Melatonin to stay in the body for longer, making the hangover more likely to occur.
 In fact, a small study found that people who took large doses of Melatonin showed high levels of Melatonin in their body for up to 10 hours!

 While the length of a Melatonin hangover is dependent on a few factors, it's important to remember that the daytime sleepiness will go away on its own a few hours after waking.